An Israeli strike in Beirut kills Hezbollah's spokesman, while a strike in Gaza kills at least 30

 Fleeing residents told the AP that houses were hit.

 An Israeli military statement earlier said it conducted several strikes on “terrorist targets” in Beit Lahiya.
-It said efforts to evacuate the civilian population from the “active war zone” there continued.
+It said efforts to evacuate civilians from the “active war zone” there continued.

 Israeli forces have again been on the offensive in northern Gaza, saying Hamas militants have regrouped there.